 While the natural assumption is that the Israelites based their picture of the antediluvian world on their perceptions of the present world, the reverse seems to have been true.
 They described the present world as if it were essentially unchanged since antediluvian times.
 Jacob promised his son Joseph that he would receive blessings of heaven above and ‘blessings of the deep that couches beneath’.
 A psalm reminds the Israelites that the rocks which God cleft in the wilderness gave them drink ‘as from the great deep’, and Ezekiel says of a Lebanese cedar that ‘the deep made it grow tall, making its rivers flow round the place where it was planted’ (31:4).
 Fish lived ‘in the water under the earth’ rather than simply ‘in the sea’.

-An oral tradition about a differently constituted primeval earth seems to have been still current in the first millennium BC, and it was this which provided the mental picture of what was underneath the present earth.
+A tradition concerning a differently constituted primeval earth seems to have been still current in the first millennium BC, and it was this which provided the mental picture of what was underneath the present earth.
 Psalm 33, for example, states:

 and all their host by the breath of his mouth.